 "Yes... but they are rare and trust me when I tell you you'd never want to meet one."
 Nadya said quite seriously.
 Megan furrowed her brow.

 "Why?"
 Megan asked.
 Nadya laughed.

-“All those of the Wicca ancestry only bear daughters, it’s just the way of it, but every once in a while a male is born, usually only one a century or so...
-They hold a lot of power and tend to be very reckless.”
-Nadya said, gathering up her grimoire.
+"All those of witch ancestry only bear daughters, it's just the way of it, but every once in a while a male is born, usually only one a century or so...
+They hold a lot of power and tend to be very reckless."
+Nadya said as she gathered up her grimoire.
 Megan frowned.

 "What if I have a male?"
 Megan asked, though having children was the farthest thing from her mind right now.

 "You are a strange case with your mixed blood...
 You very likely will have male children, especially if your mate is of Alpha blood, though it is highly unlikely they will carry the gift, nearly impossible actually.
 But, if by some chance.. you do have a male that shows witch blood, then you probably shouldn't let it live.
 Warlocks that are raised within a coven that have strict guidelines still come out untamed.
 Their powers are so much different than a witch's.
 They are difficult to train because they draw their power from a different source then we do.
 I can't imagine a wild one would be good for this world... especially not a part Ulfhéðinn one."
 Nadya said.
 Megan stared at her, shocked by her words.

 "Since you have no family ties... you will need to start your own grimoire.
 I will show you which spells to copy from mine... and you will use it as a guide."
 Nadya continued.
 Megan just nodded.
 She still felt weird.
 Nadya began to walk away... but shortly paused.

 "Your mother is still alive," Nadya said it like a statement, not a question.
 Megan pursed her lips a bit.

 "I am very curious about your parents, and the fact that you did not go to your mother for help," Nadya asked.
 Megan glanced away from her.
 She had no good answer for that.